mr0786280/Stepping-Into_JavaScript/README.md

 		added branch Break-and-Continue
 		practiced this lesson and made sure through console that I was doing everything correctly
 		edit: went back before finish writing the line above because I was getting errors in my code
-		note: lessons aren't in order; I somehow skipped 8 and I don't know how
+		note: lessons aren't completed in order but I'm putting them in order in the readme to the best of my abilities; I somehow skipped 8 and I don't know how

 Practical Example using Loops | Assignment 009